H2-data/medicare_medications_data/README.md

 - 2022-2023 Spending Change (15%), the higher the growth, the higher the score
 - 2021-2022 Spending Change (5%), the higher the growth, the higher the score

 The following is a snippet of the resulting output.
-To keep things clean, I used Percent Rank as the standardization method, meaning each medication is ranked a number from 1 to 100 depending on it's overall score.
+To keep things clean, I used Percent Rank as the standardization method, meaning each medication is ranked a number from 0 to 1 depending on it's overall score.
 The higher the score, the more likely the medication is a liability.
 I also kept the original scores for each category for later plotting.

 ```SQL
 SELECT